 Here are some key points about phobias.
 More detail and supporting information is in the main article.

-- Specific brain areas have been found to be involved in phobias.
+- Specific brain areas are involved in phobias

 What is a phobia?

 The word "phobia" is used for a number of quite different concepts.

 If the phobia is of something that the phobic person very rarely comes into contact with, such as snakes, their daily lives will not be affected.

 However, some complex phobias are impossible to avoid, such as agoraphobia (fear of leaving home or being in public places) or social phobia (fear of being among groups of people).

 There are three main categories of phobias: